 Absence due to Illness

-If your son is unwell and unable to attend school, please send the ‘Return to Educational Facility Parental Declaration From’ to his teacher on his return.
-This form is available from the hpsc.ie website or by following the following link: https://www.hpsc.ie/a-z/respiratory/coronavirus/novelcoronavirus/guidance/educationguidance/Return%20to%20Educational%20Facility%20declaration%20form.pdf
+If your son is unwell and unable to attend school, please send the ‘Return to Educational Facility Parental Declaration’ to his teacher on his return.
+This can be done in one of two ways- either by clicking the link in Aladdin Connect (app or browser) or by completing the form available from the hpsc.ie website or by following the following link: https://www.hpsc.ie/a-z/respiratory/coronavirus/novelcoronavirus/guidance/educationguidance/Return%20to%20Educational%20Facility%20declaration%20form.pdf

 This is a reminder with regard to the commencement of the School’s Duty of Care.
 It is important to bear in mind that parents/ guardians are responsible for their children prior to 8.50 a.m.
-The boys should arrive in the school grounds between 8.40 a.m. and 9.05 a.m.
-Pupils who arrive before 8.50 a.m. should line up in the yard with their classmates and wait for their teacher.
-Pupils who arrive after their class has been brought into the school, should go directly to their classrooms.
+Ideally, the boys should arrive in the school grounds between 8.40 a.m. and 8.50 a.m.
+They should walk directly to their lines and wait until they are collected by their teachers when school begins.

 Traffic in School Grounds